blackbaud/skyux-builder/README.md

-# sky-pages-out-skyux2
+# @blackbaud/skyux-builder

-SKY Pages output for SKY UX 2.
+Builds the output of a SKY UX application.

 ## Available commands